pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Will accepting polyamory & ENM fix population collapse?

-In my opinion, no, not by itself,
+These are just a few examples of how societal norms have shifted to embrace once-deviant behaviors.
+We’ve seen this pattern before.
+It will likely be accepted like so many of our once-taboo cultural mores and norms.

-.
-If the endgame is more babies then, I think its necessary but not sufficient.
+In my opinion, no, not by itself.
+If the endgame is more babies then, I think it is necessary but not sufficient.
 Just in the same way as allowing women to wear pants was a necessary step to giving women equals rights, de-stigmatizing polyamory & ENM would be a necessary step to wider adoption of open, honest communication in romantic relationships.
+In my view, the necessary first step is social acceptance.
+Also, these relationship types require more resources for them to work toward stopping population decline.
+Given that fact, I will describe the second part of the solution in the next section.